maulikkamdar/genomeSnip/README.md

 * Kinetic JS (http://kineticjs.com)

 **TODO Technicalities:**
-* This code is incomplete - PHP Parser and Co-occurrence Data cubes are not uploaded due to reliance on other modules - Please contact me for updated version and data.
-I will push them, once made independent.
+* This code is incomplete - Please contact me for Co-occurrence Data cubes, as they are not uploaded
 * The Exon Expression datasets are not visualized using this version
 * The code is very messy !!